Skip to Main Content

 Average cost of food

 Nearly half (47 percent) of Americans say money has a negative impact on their mental health, at least occasionally, causing anxiety, stress, worrisome thoughts, loss of sleep, depression or other effects, Bankrate’s 2024 Money and Mental Health Survey found.
-Nearly 2 in 3 people (59 percent) whose mental health is affected by money cite paying for everyday expenses, such as groceries and utilities, the survey found.
+More than half (60 percent) whose mental health is affected by money cite paying for everyday expenses, such as groceries and utilities, the survey found.

-Ways to combat rising prices and save money on groceries include making a weekly meal plan and corresponding grocery list, swapping expensive cuts of meat for cheaper options, buying generic products and never going to the store on an empty stomach.
+Ways to combat rising prices and save money on groceries include making a weekly meal plan, swapping expensive cuts of meat for cheaper options, using coupons, buying generic products and sticking to a shopping list.

 Average cost of housing

-Total property taxes levied on single-family homes were $363 billion in 2023, which was up from $340 billion and $328 billion in 2022 and 2021, respectively, according to real estate data firm ATTOM.
+Total property taxes levied on single-family homes were $363 billion in 2023, which was up from $339.8 billion in 2022, according to real estate data firm ATTOM.

 Of Americans who don’t own a home but have a desire to, 78 percent said it’s due to affordability issues, such as insufficient income, home prices being too high and not being able to afford a down payment and closing costs, according to Bankrate’s 2024 Home Affordability Report.